For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 2. Pop it on a plate with some crackers.

-If you find yourself glued to your desk all day, cheese and crackers can give you a good excuse to have a short break and stretch your legs – getting up to slice the cheese and arrange it on biscuits takes just enough time to let your mind switch off for a bit, without taking long enough to get in the way of your work.
+If you find yourself glued to your desk all day, cheese and crackers can give you a good excuse to have a short break and stretch your legs.
+Getting up to slice the cheese and arrange it on biscuits takes just enough time to let your mind switch off, without getting in the way of your work.

 Popcorn